OmniDeck - Unified Chart Overlay¶

-All-in-one trading system.
+All-in-one analysis system.
 Combines 10 professional analysis tools into single optimized indicator.

-In Plain English: Omnideck is like having 10 experienced traders looking at your chart at once.
-Instead of adding 10 separate indicators (which makes charts messy and confusing), Omnideck combines all 10 into ONE clean display.
+In Plain English: OmniDeck is like having 10 analytical systems looking at your chart at once.
+Instead of adding 10 separate indicators (which makes charts messy and confusing), OmniDeck combines all 10 into ONE clean display.

 Beginner Starting Point (Your First 2 Weeks):